drewjparker91/Friday_Project_1/README.md

 ## Support and contact details

-If you run into any issues, or have questions, ideas, or concerns, please reach out to Drew at drewjparker91@gmail.com _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you run into any issues, or have any questions, ideas, concerns, etc., please reach out to Drew at drewjparker91@gmail.com

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+HTML
+CSS
+Bootstrap

 ### License

 This software is licensed under the MIT license.

-Copyright (c) 2020 **_{List of contributors or company name}_**
+Copyright (c) 2020 **Drew Parker**